 - Take the shape of your foot into account.
 If you have narrow feet, look for a narrow shoe.
 Wide feet=wide shoe.
 Makes sense, right?
 Keep your toes in mind, too.
 My toes splay when I walk, so a shoe with a wider toe box is more comfortable than a narrow one.
 And don’t forget about flex points.
 Note where your foot bends and whether it matches up with where the shoe bends.

 - Break in your boots before a big hike.
 How important this is depends on the style of shoe (low-rise, sneaker-style shoes don’t usually require as much breaking in as more sturdy high-rise versions), but it doesn’t hurt to get your feet used to a new shoe before starting a 3-day backpacking trip when once you realize the shoes are uncomfortable or rub in all the wrong places it’s too late.
-Leather boots, which we don’t recommend anyway since they’re not vegan), will take a lot more breaking in.
+Leather boots, (which we don’t recommend, anyway), will take a lot more breaking in.

 Types of boots